EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Daly and Wilson (1985) found that in 58 out of 214 cases of murder studied in Detroit in 1972, jealousy was the primary motive of the uxoricide.

-29% of these conflicts apparently arose from sexual jealousy (Daly and Wilson).
-However some critics have argued that the husbands’ deaths arose out of self-defense.
-Obviously, this data is not scientific and correlational.
-Caution must also be applied to defense pleas as most females would cite this as it carries a lesser sentence.
+29% of these conflicts arose from sexual jealousy (Daly and Wilson).
+However, some critics have argued that the husbands’ deaths occurred out of self-defence.
+This data is not scientific and correlational.
+Caution must also be applied to defence pleas, as most females would cite this as it carries a lesser sentence.

 Data collected by Bellis and Baker (1990) showed that their biological father does not father 7-14% of children.

 A common way to test whether an innate jealousy response exists between sexes is to use a forced-choice questionnaire.
-This questionnaire style asks participants "Yes or No" and "Response A or Response B" style questions about certain scenarios.
-For example, a question might ask, "If you found your partner cheating on you would you be more upset by (A) the sexual involvement or (B) the emotional involvement".
+This questionnaire asks participants "Yes or No" and "Response A or Response B" questions about specific scenarios.
+For example, a question might ask, "If you found your partner cheating on you, would you be more upset by (A) the sexual involvement or (B) the emotional involvement?".
 As the name implies, one is forced to choose between the two options.
-Many studies using forced choice questionnaires have found statistically significant results supporting an innate sex difference between men and women.
+Many studies using forced-choice questionnaires have found statistically significant results supporting an innate sex difference between men and women.
 Furthermore, studies have shown that this observation holds across many cultures, although the magnitudes of the sex difference vary within sexes across cultures.
-The main differences are that men are more sexually jealous and that females are more emotionally jealous, this supports evolutionary theory.
+The main differences are that men are more sexually jealous and females are more emotionally jealous, which supports evolutionary theory.

-Typical questions include: Would you prefer you partner to have sex with another person whilst thinking of you or have sex with you whilst thinking of someone else.
+Typical questions include: Would you prefer your partner to have sex with another person whilst thinking of you, or have sex with you whilst thinking of someone else?

 Men generally choose the latter and women the former.